Binary star: Spectroscopic binaries

 Algol B orbits Algol A. This animation was assembled from 55 images of the CHARA interferometer in the near-infrared H-band, sorted according to orbital phase.

 Sometimes, the only evidence of a binary star comes from the Doppler effect on its emitted light.
-In these cases, the binary consists of a pair of stars where the spectral lines in the light emitted from each star first shifts towards the blue, when the star is moving towards us, and towards the red, when it is moving away from us, during its motion about their common center of mass, with the period of their common orbit.
+In these cases, the binary consists of a pair of stars where the spectral lines in the light emitted from each star first shift towards the blue, when the star is moving towards us, and towards the red, when it is moving away from us, during its motion about their common center of mass, with the period of their common orbit.

 In these systems, the separation between the stars is usually very small, and the orbital velocity very high.
 Unless the plane of the orbit happens to be perpendicular to the line of sight, the orbital velocities have components in the line of sight, and the observed radial velocity of the system varies periodically.
 Since radial velocity can be measured with a spectrometer by observing the Doppler shift of the stars' spectral lines, the binaries detected in this manner are known as spectroscopic binaries.
 Most of these cannot be resolved as a visual binary, even with telescopes of the highest existing resolving power.

 In some spectroscopic binaries, spectral lines from both stars are visible, and the lines are alternately double and single.
 Such a system is known as a double-lined spectroscopic binary (often denoted "SB2").
 In other systems, the spectrum of only one of the stars is seen, and the lines in the spectrum shift periodically towards the blue, then towards red and back again.
 Such stars are known as single-lined spectroscopic binaries ("SB1").